himslm01/himslm01.github.io/blog/2025/01/08/ActiveMQ_Kubernetes/index.md

 The High Availability system used in this solution is ActiveMQ Classic's built-in [Shared File System Master Slave](https://activemq.apache.org/components/classic/documentation/shared-file-system-master-slave) (their words).

 When multiple ActiveMQ Classic server nodes use a shared file system, such as NFS v4, to store their persistent data, the first server node will grab an exclusive lock on the filesystem and it will become the active server node.
 At that point the currently active server node will open it's network connections and ActiveMQ clients will be able to connect to this server node.
-All the other ActiveMQ Classicserver nodes will be waiting for the exclusive lock to be available and will not present open network connections.
+All the other ActiveMQ Classic server nodes will be waiting for the exclusive lock to be available and will not present open network connections.

 When the currently active server node dies it will release the exclusive lock and another waiting server node will grab the exclusive lock and will turn into the currently active server node.